daud1/psychic-train/README.md

 ```

 5. In a new terminal, change your working directory to `./front`.

+   Update the `REACT_APP_API_URL` field in `./front/src/.env`
+   if your API Server is not running on the default port above.

-   Install frontend dependencies and start the ReactJS client on port 3000
+6. Install frontend dependencies and start the ReactJS client on port 3000

 ```bash
 yarn install